 The Company has not wavered its compensation philosophy which is to ensure its compensation program structure and features align the interests of executives and employees with those of our shareholders.
-While the Company updates aspects of its compensation model from time to time as appropriate (including recent changes subjecting certain bonuses to performance metrics), the core elements, which are consistent with our compensation philosophy, have remained.
+While the Company updates aspects of its compensation model from time to time as appropriate, the core elements, which are consistent with the compensation philosophy, have remained.